German 500: History

 US Oval track racing, with Indy 500 single seaters or NASCAR stock cars, was occasionally shown in Europe, with the 1950s Race of Two Worlds in Monza even run as competitions.
-The 1978 USAC Championship Car season in October raced at Silverstone and Brands Hatch.
+The 1978 USAC Championship Car season in October raced at Silverstone Circuit and Brands Hatch.
 The Championship Auto Racing Teams (CART) since 1979 often sourced drivers, chassis makers and engines from Europe, ran the Rio 200 in Brazil since 1996 and the Indy Japan 300 since 1998, while the competing IndyCar Series (IRL) focused on the US and the Indy 500.
 As two oval race tracks had been built in Europe, the 2001 CART season added a German 500 on the schedule as the first CART race ever to be held in Europe as the beginning of a ten day two race European stretch for the series in late September 2001, with the Rockingham 500 was held at Rockingham Motor Speedway in Corby, England one week later.

 Following the September 2 2001 Molson Indy Vancouver, most of the team equipment was shipped to Germany and already there when the September 11 attacks occurred on Tuesday.
 Practise should begin on Thursday 13 with race on Saturday, September 15.
 With North American airspace closed drivers and other personnel barely arrived in time.

 Most major American sporting events scheduled on the same weekend as the German 500 to be postponed, including National Football League and Major League Baseball games and a NASCAR Winston Cup Series race, the New Hampshire 300 at New Hampshire Motor Speedway.
 The Italian Grand Prix, a Formula One race, was held that weekend.